darrenmothersele/angular5-resolve-data/README.md

 Starting basic, and then progresses through using Router Resolvers, and NgRx Actions and Effects.

-Click the tab number below to browse each version by switching to the tag in GitHub, or download tagged versions from the [GitHub releases page](../../releases).
+Click the tag/version number below to browse each version by switching to the tag in GitHub, or download tagged versions from the [GitHub releases page](../../releases).